 The overarching BaBi study is sponsored by Bradford Teaching Hospitals Trust, which houses the Bradford Institute of Health Research.
 It is part of a portfolio of research being driven by the Yorkshire and Humber Applied Research Collaboration (ARC) and supported by the National Institute of Health Research and adopted to their portfolio of studies.
 It has been reviewed by the national Health Research Authority and independent Research Ethics Committee.

-BaBi Wakefield is hosted by Mid Yorkshire Hospitals NHS Trust, which is undertaking the study with support from the Wakefield Research Hub.
+BaBi Wakefield is hosted by Mid Yorkshire Teaching NHS Trust, which is undertaking the study with support from the Wakefield Research Hub.

-Parents, expectant parents, health professionals, service commissioners and researchers came together for a workshop in November 2021 to consider which factors of child and family health and wellbeing the research should consider first in Wakefield.
+Parents, expectant parents, health professionals, service commissioners and researchers came together for a workshop in November 2021 to consider which factors of child and family health and wellbeing the research should consider first.

 Following on from the workshop, the suggestions put forward are being collated and explored.
 Further information will be shared when available.